leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 The Food Hygiene Rating scheme operates in England, Wales and Northern Ireland.
 Many types of food businesses must be inspected and given a score, ranging from restaurants to manufacturers to schools.
 The scheme was established in 2010, and inspections have occurred regularly since.
 And establishments are located in both more affluent and more deprived areas.
 Furthermore, people of various races and ethnicities own establishments, promoting various foreign cuisines we cherish on a regular basis.

-Due to these differences, a thorough analysis of factors and their links with food hygiene standards has been performed, with the following factors investigated to discover any insights in food hygiene variations:
+Due to these differences, a thorough analysis of factors and their links with food safety standards has been performed, with the following factors investigated to discover any insights in food safety variations:

 - **Country** (England/Wales/Northern Ireland)
 - **Business Type** (Restaurants, Takeaways, Schools etc.)
 - **Inspection Date** (2010 - present, January - December)
 - **Deprivation** (Affluent/Average/Deprived)
-- **Race** (White/Black/Asian) [note - this goes by London boroughs with large populations of certain races, since the race of business owners cannot be determined/assumed]
+- **Race/Ethnicity** (White/Black/Asian) [note - this goes by London boroughs with large proportions of the population of certain races/ethncities, since the race/ethncity of business owners cannot easily be determined/assumed]

-Each factor will now be discussed and key findings will be stated.
+Each factor will now be analysed in detail and key findings will be stated.

 ## Key Findings

-- Businesses in **Northern Ireland** have significantly higher average Food Hygiene Ratings compared to England and Wales.
+- Businesses in **Northern Ireland** have significantly higher average Food Hygiene Ratings compared to in England and Wales.
 - **Schools/Universities**, **Farmers** and **Hospitals/Childcare** have the highest average Food Hygiene Ratings.
 - **Takeaways** have the lowest average Food Hygiene Ratings by far.
 - Businesses obtain slightly higher average Food Hygiene Ratings when inspected during **colder** months.
-- Deprived areas have significantly lower average Food Hygiene Ratings.
+- **Deprived** areas have significantly lower average Food Hygiene Ratings.
+- **Foreign-owned** businesses likely have lower average Food Hygiene Ratings.

 ## Detailed Analysis